Detecting Crashes with Fat-Tail Statistics

 GSADF is complementary to LPPLS.
 LPPLS detects the specific log-periodic oscillation pattern.
 GSADF detects any form of explosive growth, regardless of the oscillation structure.

 In practice: GSADF detected 38% of drawdowns overall, but 59% of medium-sized drawdowns (15-30%).
-It is more conservative than LPPLS and has fewer false positives.
+It achieves 38% precision, the highest among all methods, because explosive unit root tests are more specific than distributional measures.

 #Regime detection